-“The water is huge right now” our whitewater rafting guide KT said with a giddy smile.
+“The water is huge right now” our Ottawa River whitewater rafting guide KT said with a giddy smile.
 “I love hitting it big, so we’re going to try to catch every big rapid we can.”

-The Ottawa River is world renowned for it’s big white water.
+The Ottawa River is world-renowned for its big white water.
 Guides from all four corners of the earth come to play in its rapids.
 It seems that wherever we’ve been in the world, one guide or another has been on the Ottawa River.
-For the next two days, we’ll be conquering rapids with OWL Rafting and we’re not afraid to admit, we’re a bit nervous!
+And with good reason, it is some of the best whitewater rafting on earth!

-With Muskoka Chairs lined up on the lawn over looking the calm portion of the Ottawa river, a sandy beach, an all inclusive meal package and hot showers, it’s the perfect weekend getaway for people looking to escape the city of Toronto and face the world class rapids.
+With Muskoka Chairs lined up on the lawn overlooking the calm portion of the Ottawa river, a sandy beach, an all-inclusive meal package and hot showers, it’s the perfect weekend getaway for people looking to escape the city of Toronto and face the world-class rapids.

-Even though Dave and I have done the polar plunge in both Antarctica and the Arctic Circle, we weren’t too keen on getting in cold the water, so we hoped and prayed that we didn’t have any boats capsize on the river today.
+Even though Dave and I have done the polar plunge in both Antarctica and the Arctic Circle, we weren’t too keen on getting in the cold the water, so we hoped and prayed that we didn’t have any boats capsize on the river today.

 I am always nervous before every adventure and today was no different.
 There’s that fear that you’ll fall out of the raft or capsize.
 But once we got on the water, all my nerves disappeared and I was ready for a great day on the raft.

 I thought that the larger raft would have been less exciting, but it was actually a crazy ride.
-It seemed to hit the rapids with brute force and we skyrocketted into the air.
-Surprisingly, the small raft seemed a little more tame.
+It seemed to hit the rapids with brute force and we skyrocketed into the air.
+Surprisingly, the small raft seemed a little tamer.
 Or maybe I was just a little braver on the second day.